Skip to main content

 FOREST HEALTH ASSISTANCE

-FOREST HEALTH LANDOWNER TECHNICAL ASSISTANCE SITE VISITS
+FOREST HEALTH LANDOWNER TECHNICAL ASSISTANCE SITE VISITS - (SUSPENDED UNTIL FURTHER NOTICE)

 Landowners in Amador, Calaveras, and Tuolumne County are eligible to receive free technical assistance to review their forest health and fuels management goals.